jforget/apl-Master-Mot/master.en.md

 ## The programs

-To write these programs,  I have used the old variant  of APL, which I learnt in the early 1980's, before the advent of "disclose", "enclose" and "each" (<tt>⊃⊂¨</tt>).
+To write these programs, I have used the variant of APL from the 1970's, which I learnt in the early 1980's, before the advent of "disclose", "enclose" and "each" (<tt>⊃⊂¨</tt>).
 Thus, a string is a vector of chars, and an array of strings  is a rectangular table of chars  (which implies that